readthedocs/blog/ethical-advertising-works.rst

 We hope that we can act as an example for other projects that depend on ads, you can make money without giving away your users data.

-**Developers have the power to shift the ad industry to respect user privacy.**
+Developers have the power to shift the ad industry to respect user privacy.
-We must start with our own projects though;
-leading by example.
+We must start with our own projects, leading by example.
-We need to have all the ads in the open source ecosystem respect user privacy, and then we can start to apply pressure to other parts of the industry.
+We need to have all the ads in the open source ecosystem respect user privacy, and then we can start to apply pressure to other parts of the tech industry.

 We realize that not every open source project can do ad sales, write advertising code, and all the work that we've done.
-We want to explore how we can build an **Ethical Ad Network**, where user data isn't sent to a third party (Read the Docs), but each project doesn't need to do the sales and marketing.
+We want to explore how we can build an **Ethical Ad Network**, where user data isn't sent to a third party, but each project doesn't need to do the sales and marketing.

 Our approach of targeting advertising by the content of the pages allows us to show ads without knowing who a user is.